henriksb/henriksb/README.md

 - Building tools for ethical hacking and automation.
 - Writing more CTF write-ups to share my learnings with the community.
-- Experimenting with creative side projects including arduino.
+- Experimenting with creative side projects including arduino and raspberry.